TheBoneJarmer/TiledCS/README.md

 If you want to know what package supports your version of Tiled, please read the package's description.

 ## Contribution
 Feel free to open up an issue with your question or request.
-If you do plan to make modifications to the code please open up an issue first with more details about what you'd like to change and why.
 If you open a pull request, please use the **develop** branch as both **source** and **target** branch.
 The **main** branch is supposed to be production-ready and stable.
 I follow the [GitFlow branching model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and I ask you do too.

 ## Credits
 * A very respectful thank you to Goodlyay who introduced support for tile rotations aka flipped tiles and taught me about bitwise operators in C#.